fossas/fossa-cli/docs/integrations/gradle.md

 Specify the exact arguments to be run by the gradle command before analyzing output for dependencies.
 By default this is `<project>:dependencies --quiet --offline` but this can be changed to anything using this option.

-#### `timeout: <int>`
+#### `timeout: <string>`

-Specify the amount of time in seconds that a gradle command is allowed to run before timing out.
+Specify the amount of time in that a gradle command is allowed to run before timing out.
 When fossa shells out to run `gradle` or `gradlew` the command can hang and consume extra resources.
 This option allows a user to kill the command and continue analyzing a project.
+> A duration string is a sequence of numbers, each with a unit suffix, such as "500ms", "1.5m", or "2h45m".
+Valid time units are "ms", "s", "m", "h".

 #### `retries: <int>`